flimflam-austin/hugo-cms-test/site/content/quick_reads/20180622-18-06-22-trade-war/index.md

     _key: card-3-bc4220a5-fce8-4536-ae09-c55ff68bd30f
   - order: 3
     body: >-
-      > ‘Mr. Trump seems to be counting on the fact that China will soon run out of room to retaliate… This could prove to be a miscalculation.’
+      > "Mr. Trump seems to be counting on the fact that China will soon run out of room to retaliate… This could prove to be a miscalculation."